How to Claim

 A. Applying for Early Payment for Medical Expenses

 You may be eligible to make a claim for early benefits using the joint Motor Accident Notification Form / Medical Accident Medical Report (MANF/ MAMR).
 The MANF/MAMR allows you to apply for early benefits up to $5,000 for your treatment and medical expenses without lodging a full claim.
-These benefits are available regardless of who is at-fault.
+These benefits are available for most people without having to prove someone else was at fault.

 Contact your CTP insurer as soon as possible, but within 30 working days of the date of the accident.
 Most injured persons will be eligible for the first $5,000 of their medical expenses.
 A copy of the joint MANF/MAMR form can be obtained from your CTP insurer, the Nominal Defendant, or visit the Legislation Register website: